allendoss/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 First, the on board camera metrics and distortion coefficients were obtained to undistort the images.
-The color space is tranformed from RGB to HLS to HSV to find white and yellow lines.
+The color space is transformed from RGB to HLS to HSV to find white and yellow lines.
 Sobel threshold is used to detect edges.
 Finally I put it together by a color threshold and saving a binary output image.
 The lane lines were later obtained using a sliding and convolution approach.
 The code fails to perform well in situations that have too many artifacts in image such as trees.
 Curvatures of very high degree also fail but this can be solved by choosing a polynomial of higher degree